2013 drought in Maharashtra: Mental health

-Due to the stress and burden of economic losses faced by farmers, specifically along the cotton belt, suicide rates increased between 2011-2015 (1,495-2,016 deaths).
+Due to the stress and burden of economic losses faced by farmers, specifically along the cotton belt, suicide rates increased between 2011 and 2015 (1,495-2,016 deaths).
 However, in 2013 this trend reversed due to adequate rainfall in the second half of the year (1,298).
-With the continuing drought-like conditions following 2012-2013, suicide among farmers continues to have a devastating effect.
+With the continuing drought-like conditions following 2012–2013, suicide among farmers continues to have a devastating effect.
 Maharashtra has become known as the `graveyard of farmers´.

 Other: migration, education, desertification process

 With water scarcity and loss of employment, seasonal and permanent migration increased, usually towards urban cities.
 Five hundred thousand workers migrated from Marathwada to western Maharashtra.
-Water collection was usually done by women and children, which was exacerbated by the drought and migration of men, in turn decreasing children´s attendance in school.
+Water collection was usually done by women and children, which was exacerbated by the drought and migration of men, in turn decreasing children's attendance in school.
 The desertification process, including recurring droughts, is a long-term consequence that could severely impact future societies and human health.